elusivecodes/fQuery/README.md

 Create a new DOM element.

 - `tagName` is a string indicating the type of element you wish to create, and will default to "*div*".
-- `options` is an object containing properties to define the new node.
+- `options` is an object containing options for creating the new node.
     - `html` is a string that will become the HTML contents of the node.
     - `text` is a string that will become the text contents of the node.
     - `class` is an array of classes, or a space seperated string of class names.